RFK killer Sirhan Sirhan denied parole by California board

 In rejecting Sirhan’s freedom last year, the governor said the prisoner remains a threat to the public and hasn’t taken responsibility for a crime that changed American history.

-"I do feel the board bent to the political whim of the governor," Berry said after the hearing at a federal prison in San Diego County.
+“I do feel the board bent to the political whim of the governor,” Berry said after the hearing at a state prison in San Diego County.

+She said the aging prisoner also “wasn’t as articulate” when he spoke to the board this time.
+The board recommended Sirhan do more work to better understand what makes a person a political assassin, she said.

 “They found him suitable for release last time and nothing has changed,” Berry said.
 “He’s continued to show great behavior.”